auz34/grunt-sencha-cmd/README.md

 # grunt-sencha-cmd

-> Custom plugin created to automate single sencha cmd commands our team executes days in and days out during development time
+> Custom plugin created to automate single sencha cmd commands our team executes days in and days out
+> during development time.
+Under the hood it is a very simple wrapper which calls sencha cmd with parameters
+> corresponding to the options of your grunt task

 ## Getting Started
 This plugin requires Grunt `~0.4.5`